bfeif/personal-website/content/posts/the-3-reasons-why-i-switched-from-pandas-to-polars.md

 ![Unveil Mask Meme](/images/pandas_array_str_meme.jpg)

-`Pandas` makes it work, but the `.str` can't do all `list` operations that one might desire.
+Unfortunately, `Pandas`'s `.str` namespace can't do all `list` operations that one might desire.
 In `Polars`, however, this is not a problem.
 By conforming to Apache Arrow's columnar data format, `Polars` has all standard data-types, and appropriate namespaces for handling all of them -- including `list`s:

 ```python
 import polars as pl